rbtcollins/bitnami-docker/gke/wordpress/README.md

 The Apache image is built using the `Dockerfile` from the `dockerfiles/wordpress-apache` directory and it extends the existing `bitnami/apache` image.

 This image is used to serve static Wordpress assets (css, js, images, etc).
-It also adds a catch-all virtual host configuration that proxies requests for dynamic content to the Wordpress container using the TCP socket exposed by the PHP-FPM daemon.
+It also adds a catch-all virtual host configuration that proxies requests for dynamic PHP content to the Wordpress container using the TCP socket exposed by the PHP-FPM daemon.

 Build the image by running: